 This shameful incident has prompted me to grow up and be more mindful around children.
-Also, that even a fool appears to be wise when he’s silent.
+Also, that even a fool appears to be wise when silent.

 So do you struggle with profanity or is your toddler using bad words?
 How would you handle it?
 Open your heart here in comments to learn from each other too.

 Hello!
 Are you new here?
 Subscribe to get new posts and letters from me straight to your inbox.
 Meanwhile, share this post with your friends and family.